willgoldby/Atom-Python-Setup-Tutorial/index.md

 1. Click `Themes` on the left navigation bar.

-1. Click `Syntax Theme` drop down and choose `Predawn`.
+1. Click the `Syntax Theme` drop down menu and choose `Predawn`.

 > Result: Your syntax colors have changed and are now based on the predawn stylesheet.

 <img alt="video" src="assets/predawn.gif" width="500" height="375">

-## Install Python-autopep8 packages
+## Install Python-autopep8 package

-The Python autopep8 package formats your Python code according to the Pep 8 standards.
+The Python autopep8 package formats your Python code according to Pep 8 standards.

-You can learn about Pep 8 here: https://www.python.org/dev/peps/pep-0008/
+You can learn about Pep 8 here: [https://www.python.org/dev/peps/pep-0008/](https://www.python.org/dev/peps/pep-0008/)

 1. Click  `Atom` > `Preferences` > `Install`.

 2. Click `Package` next to the search bar.

 3. Type `pep8` into the search bar and press `Return`.

 2. Choose `python autopep8`

 1. Click `Install`.

 2. Click `Settings` and scroll to the bottom.

-2. Copy the line `pip install autopep8`.
+2. Copy the line "pip install autopep8".

 3. Open a terminal window.
     - [Learn to open a terminal window](https://www.youtube.com/watch?v=zw7Nd67_aFw)

-2. Copy and paste the pip install line `pip install autopep8`.
+2. Paste the pip install line "pip install autopep8" into your terminal window.
 If the error `pip command not found` appears, type `pip3 install autopep8`.

-3. Exit terminal window after the installation.
+3. Exit the terminal window after the installation.

 2. Click the box `Format On Save` in the settings pane.
 This formats your files to the Pep 8 standards every time you save.

 > Result: Your Python files will be formatted according to the Pep 8 standards every time you save.